Historical Background & Context

 The design and use of Gateway Green is intended to provide much-needed open space in a part of Portland documented to be very park deficient -- and to reconnect east Portland neighborhoods with Rocky Butte.
 In addition, the proposed project is intended to create a one-of-a-kind public tourism asset where events can be held which will help fill the approximately 2,000 hotel rooms which now exist around NE Airport Way.

-Further, this site is envisioned to be accessed by the Sullivan’s Gulch Trail, a 7-mile-long bike and pedestrian trail running east from the Eastbank Esplanade to Gateway and farther east.
+Further, it is envisioned that the park will be accessed by the Sullivan’s Gulch Trail, a 7-mile-long bike and pedestrian trail running east from the Eastbank Esplanade to Gateway and farther east.
 Currently, ODOT, Oregon State Parks, Metro, Portland Parks and Recreation, Gateway Program Advisory Committee, and private supporters are working to make both Sullivan’s Gulch Corridor Trail and Gateway Green realities.